Lexical chain: Importance

+Morris and Hirst's approach

 The method presented by Morris and Hirst' is the first to bring the concept of lexical cohesion to computer systems via lexical chains.
 Using their intuition, they identify lexical chains in text documents and built their structure considering Halliday and Hassan's observations.
 For this task, they considered five text documents, totaling 183 sentences from different and non-specific sources.
 Repetitive words (high-frequency words, pronouns, propositions, verbal auxiliaries, etc.) were not considered as prospective chain elements since they do not bring much semantic value to the structure themselves.

 Lexical chains are built according to a series of relationships between words in a text document.
-In the seminal work of Morris and Hirst' they consider an external thesaurus (Roget's Thesaurus) as their lexical database to extract these relations.
+In the seminal work of Morris and Hirst,' they consider an external thesaurus (Roget's Thesaurus) as their lexical database to extract these relations.
 A lexical chain is formed by a sequence of words $w_{1}, w_{2}, \dotsc, w_n$ appearing in this order, such that any two consecutive words $w_i, w_{i+1}$ present the following properties (i.e. attributes such as category, indexes, and pointers in the lexical database):